taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 They are all sitting inside a warmly lit room with a shrine centered along one wall.
 All of the walls are covered in tapestries, made with the finest of the Biononymous' textile and embroidery.
 The shrine is a figure dressed in the religious clothing of the Biononymous, legs folded into a lotus and one hand raised, akin to the Buddha, but instead of holding the palm forward, the wrist is bent and the palm is cupped, just enough to hold a bit of soil and a tiny seedling, just beginning to sprout.
 In front of the seated figure is a large black bird, carved out of wood and delicately painted, with long legs and a horn-like feather sticking out of its forehead -- a [horned screamer, *Anhima cornuta*](https://duckduckgo.com/?q=horned+screamer+anhima+cornuta&t=opera&iar=images&iax=images&ia=images).
 The figurine is surrounded by non-combusting SynTh candles and scent-only SynTh incense, and mid-summer blossoms.

-Eireena: **"I didn't think our ecosystem had recovered enough to support large carnivores, not after we [lost so many insects](https://www.theguardian.com/environment/2019/feb/10/plummeting-insect-numbers-threaten-collapse-of-nature) during the Burning...it's quite strange, actually...but we will need to consider how to protect the Green Havens from these '**BEASTS**'."**
+Asoka: **"I *knew* you wouldn't believe me..."**

+The woman with dark curling hair, still lost in deep thought: **"Oh, we believe you.
+Myself and other Guardians have also seen large wolf-like things, brief glimpses of one or two creatures, sulking in the woods...Fili's been collecting the reports."**

+The man: **"But Serena, this is the first time I've heard of them attacking a Haven, or moving in such large groups..."**

+Eireena, to Asoka: **"You've been very brave, my dear.
+Thank you for coming here, and sharing your story."**

 ### Page 9

-The fabric flap to this room opens, and another Biononymous adult enters.
-He addresses Eireena.
+The fabric flap to this room opens, and another Biononymous adult enters, breathless.

+Biononymous man: **"High Priestess!"**

+Eireena: **"Charlie?
+What's wrong?"**

-Biononymous man: **"Apologies, High Priestess!
-World Government Peacekeepers have just arrived.
-They request an audience with you immediately."**
+Charlie: **"Apologies for the interruption, but World Government Peacekeepers have just arrived.
+They request an audience with the High Priestess immediately."**

-The other woman, sitting beside Eireena, raises an eyebrow.
+Serena, raises an eyebrow.
 Her eye has a hard glint.

-Biononymous woman: **"Immediately?
+Serena: **"Immediately?
 At this indecent hour?"**

-Eireena: **"It's alright, Serena.
-Charlie, please let the Peacekeepers know I'll be with them shortly."**
+Eireena: **"Interesting timing.
+Charlie, please let the Peacekeepers know Serena and I will be with them shortly."**

 Charlie bows and exits.
 Eireena stands and looks down at Asoka, who is still kneeling with their head down, unable to look up or stand, tears streaming down their face.

-Eireena: **"It seems these days are full of the strange and the indecent.
-Asoka has sanctuary with us, but perhaps it would be best to keep their presence here...discreet."**
+Eireena: **"It could be a coincidence...until we know more, Asoka is under our protection, and has sanctuary with us."**

 Eireena puts on her face veil.

-Eireena: **"*Fili, please escort Asoka to the infirmary and see to their needs.
-Serena, please come with me.*"**
+Eireena: **"*Fili, please set up a bed for Asoka in the infirmary.
+I would also appreciate a review of your notes on these wolf-creatures in the morning.*"**

-Fili and Serena both bow: **"Yes, High Priestess."**
+Fili bows: **"Yes, High Priestess."**

 ### Page 10

 It is the next morning.
-Asoka sits on the edge of their bed in the infirmary, a thick, sturdy mattress in the style of Japanese futons, on a [tatami](https://en.wikipedia.org/wiki/Tatami)-style floor.
+Asoka sits on the edge of their bed in the infirmary, a thick, sturdy floor mattress in the style of Japanese shikibutons, on top of a floor made of tiled [tatamis](https://en.wikipedia.org/wiki/Tatami).
 Asoka's bare feet are on the tatami, knees bent up under their folded arms, in which they rest their head.
 Their eyes are tired and puffy.
 Iri tenderly combs Asoka's hair with its arms as it cuddles in the space between Asoka's knees and chest.
 Fili pushes back the door tapestry to Asoka's room, carrying a tray of food.
 Fili is also barefoot and without his face veil or jacket.

 Fili: **"Good morning.
 Did you sleep at all?"**